celadari/json-logic-scala/docs/_posts/define-as-a-service.md

 }
 ```

-and instead of passing it manually to `Serializer.createConf` you may just define file `classA`
+Instead of passing it manually to `Serializer.createConf`, you can just define
-in directory `META-INF/services/com.celadari.jsonlogicscala.serialize.Marshaller/`
+file `classA` in the directory `META-INF/services/com.celadari.jsonlogicscala.serialize.Marshaller/`

 ```properties
 className=com.myownpackage.marshallers.MarshallerClassA